fsbolero/fsbolero.github.io/docs/index.md

     * `Main.fs` contains the main body of the page.
 This is where the meat of the application is: as you develop, you will mostly be coding here and in new files referenced from here.

     * `wwwroot/` contains static content.
 In particular, `index.html` is the actual page that is served.
 It contains a script reference to `blazor.webassembly.js`, which in turn loads your application.

-        If you want to add styles and images to your application, this is the folder to put them.
+        If you want to add styles and images to your application, this is the folder to put them in.

     * `Startup.fs` sets up Blazor to get the application started.
 You will rarely need to touch it: essentially only to set up [remoting](Remoting), if you want to use it.